Kim Warrick, D.A.

 Kimberly Warrick, D.A.

 083C Creative Arts Center

 Fax (937) 775-2016

-Kimberly Warrick, soprano, has been associate professor, Coordinator of Vocal Students, and Director of Opera Theatre at Wright State University since 1995.
+Kimberly Warrick, soprano, has been with Wright State University, Coordinator of Vocal Students, and Director of Opera Theatre at Wright State University since 1995.
 Dr. Warrick earned her bachelor’s degree in vocal performance from California State University at Northridge and completed both her M.M. and D.A. in vocal performance and opera direction at the University of Northern Colorado in Greeley.

 Dr. Warrick made her Dayton Opera Debut in 1999 as Frasquita in Bizet’s Carmen as well as traveling to Colorado to sing Adele in the Little Theatre of the Rockies spring production 2000 of Die Fledermaus.

-More recently, Dr. Warrick has sung recitals and given master classes in Florida, Texas and Colorado as well as in the Dayton area where she has had the privilege of working with some of the Miami Valley's finest high school singers.
+More recently, Dr. Warrick has sung recitals and given master classes in Florida, Texas, Utah, Colorado and Holland as well as in the Dayton area where she has had the privilege of working with some of the Miami Valley's finest high school singers.
 She regularly works with community theaters all over the Miami Valley as stage director, musical director and actor.

 Dr. Warrick teachers applied lessons for both undergraduate and graduate students.
 She also directs the Wright State University Opera Theatre.
 In addition to these duties, she teaches Vocal Pedagogy, Italian, English and Latin Prounouciation, and Vocal LIterature for solo voice, opera and oratorio.